todc/todc-bootstrap/README.md

 ## Documentation

-TODC Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at <https://todc.github.io/todc-bootstrap/>.
+TODC Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com/) and publicly hosted on GitHub Pages at <https://todc.github.io/todc-bootstrap/>.
 The docs may also be run locally.

 ### Running documentation locally

-1. If necessary, [install Jekyll](http://jekyllrb.com/docs/installation) and other Ruby dependencies with `bundle install`.
+1. If necessary, [install Jekyll](https://jekyllrb.com/docs/installation/) and other Ruby dependencies with `bundle install`.
-   **Note for Windows users:** Read [this unofficial guide](http://jekyll-windows.juthilo.com/) to get Jekyll up and running without problems.
+   **Note for Windows users:** Read [this guide](https://jekyllrb.com/docs/installation/windows/) to get Jekyll up and running without problems.
 2. From the root `/todc-bootstrap` directory, run `bundle exec jekyll serve` in the command line.
 4. Open `http://localhost:9002` in your browser, and voilà.

-Learn more about using Jekyll by reading its [documentation](http://jekyllrb.com/docs/home/).
+Learn more about using Jekyll by reading its [documentation](https://jekyllrb.com/docs/home/).

 ### Documentation for previous releases